 Certification is by exam, and the credential is valid for five years.

 Licensure and certification are different-certification means nurses are competent to perform in the field of nursing informatics; licensure means they are legally permitted to practice in their state of residence.
 State nursing boards list the requirements for testing and can vary from state to state.
 BSN, MSN, and DNP nurses, after meeting specified requirements, may apply to their state board for licensure.
+Read more for further clarify on nursing informatics certifications.

 Nurse Informatics FAQs